 - New students should ideally join Co-op two semesters prior to your first Co-op work placement.

-- Don't worry if you didn't get a job immediately since the majority of our students get placed later in the semester!
-The lightning round (which starts at the same time classes end) is a very busy time for Co-op.
+- Don't worry if you didn't get a job immediately since the majority of our students get placed later in the semester.
 Hang in there!
 Some of our best jobs come in late in the semester.

 - You must be enrolled as a full-time student in a degree program.